 The feather itself should be glossy, and the barbs zipped together; the colors should be vibrant and clean, and the feather should be soft to the touch.

 What Do Unhealthy Parrot Feathers Look Like?

-Unhealthy feathers may also be dry or brittle to the touch.
-This can be matched to unusual patterns, such as:
+The feathers may also be dry or brittle to the touch and combined with unusual patterns, like:

 Why Did My Parrot’s Feathers Change Color?